alphagov/gsp/docs/architecture/adr/ADR030-aws-service-operator.md

 * SNS Topic
 * SQS Queue

+## Alternative ways of provisioning SQS

+We considered some alternative ways of provisioning SQS queues.
+In particular, there is also an [AWS service broker](https://github.com/awslabs/aws-servicebroker) which provides AWS services via an [open service broker](https://www.openservicebrokerapi.org/) API.
+The use of service brokers is also interesting with a view towards future work.
+In particular, GOV.UK PaaS provides services via service brokers, and so there would be opportunity for reuse of components such as [paas-rds-broker](https://github.com/alphagov/paas-rds-broker).

+However, the current way that you integrate the service broker API into Kubernetes is via the [service catalog](https://github.com/kubernetes-sigs/service-catalog).
+This is a somewhat leaky abstraction in that it adds a whole bunch of extra complicated Custom Resource Definitions (CRDs) that users have to understand; it also introduces a separate command-line interface for browsing the service catalog, which increases the number of tools a user has to learn.

+We also considered that paas-rds-broker is currently deployed using bosh, which is a fairly invasive tool that we don't want to adopt if we can avoid it.
+However, after speaking with the GOV.UK PaaS team, they think that it would be relatively easy to dockerise paas-rds-broker and deploy it to kubernetes; so this is not a concern for our decision.

 ## Decision

 We have included AWS Service Operator as part of GSP so that users can provision SQS queues.